Best Things to Do in Mysore

 Opening times: 10.30 – 5:30pm

-Cost: 50 INR plus 285 INR (foreigners) for the residential quarters.
-We didn’t do this part.
+Cost: 50 INR for the main complex plus 285 INR (foreigners) for the residential quarters.
+We didn’t do the second part.

 2. See the Mysore Palace by night

 Ok technically this is the same attraction as number one but it‘s a whole different experience.
 Every Sunday evening from 7 pm Mysore Palace is illuminated by nearly 100,000 light bulbs creating a spectacularly magical feel.
 Join the crowds of tourists and locals to wander the grounds of the palace and see it in a new light… literally.
 Be there on time because the illumination only lasts about half an hour.

 3. The Market is one of the best places to visit in Mysore